jaytality/jtiong.dev/README.md

 heavily inspired by https://commits.facepunch.com

-this uses the GitHub API to display the commits and work I'm doing across github - as a sort of demonstration of skill
+this uses the GitLab API to display the commits and work I'm doing